Dharani-Eswaramurthi/google-lens-alternative/README.md

 ## Code Implementation

-1. Open the given `.ipynb` file in google colab or jupyter notebook.
+1. Open the given `.ipynb` file in Google Colab or Jupyter Notebook.
-2. Upload or copy the given datasets to the default directory.
+2. Upload or copy the given dataset zips to the default directory.
+Do not extract it.
-3. Starting running the code.
+3. Start running the code, it will do the rest for you.

 ## Methods 🛠️